-Few commercial real estate markets in the world rival that of New York City, where locating and leasing the right office space is paramount for a start-up business in NYC.
-From the Upper East Side to Battery Park, start-up entrepreneurs will find that there is intense, fast-moving competition for desirable Manhattan office space for rent.
+Few commercial real estate markets in the world rival that of New York City, where locating and leasing the right office space is paramount for a startup business.
+From the Upper East Side to SoHo to Hudson Yards, entrepreneurs will find that there is intense, fast-moving competition for desirable Manhattan office space for rent.

-Of course, the ideal office space for a web-based start-up is vastly different than the ideal location for a financial services provider.
-Tech start-ups often prefer office spaces with open floor plans, high ceilings, and concrete or wooden floors, properties more commonly found in SoHo, Tribeca, Chelsea, Union Square, the Flatiron District and the Garment District.
+The ideal office space for a web-based startup is vastly different than the ideal location for a financial services provider.
+Tech startups often prefer office spaces with open-floor plans, high ceilings, and concrete or wooden floors, properties more commonly found in SoHo, Tribeca, Chelsea, Union Square, the Flatiron District or the Garment District.
 Meanwhile, business owners in more conservative industries such as accounting, financial services and legal services typically prefer the more traditional office buildings found in Lower Manhattan, Grand Central Station, Times Square, Columbus Circle and other popular Manhattan business districts.
-Understanding the Manhattan landscape is critical.

 Define your Real Estate Needs Before Looking for Space

 In order to determine ideally sized office space, a startup business in NYC should discuss with their real estate broker various aspects of their operation, including the size of their workforce, projected expansion plans that might require larger offices in the future, and the intended use of the space.
 Location is also important in how it impacts employees and potential clients.
 In any case, your real estate search will quickly show that Manhattan office space for rent is available for businesses of all sizes and types.